-I extend the quarterly cross-country data set to include disaggregated consumption data series: housing consumption (HC_t) and non-housing consumption (NHC_t) .
-In the literature, a basic model setup with housing considers two types of consumption goods; one is housing services, and the other is consumption goods.
-However, there is no existing paper looking into crosscountry observations from housing service expenditure data, which is the motivation in this paper to collect the disaggregated consumption data across countries.
+I extend the quarterly cross-country data set to include disaggregated consumption data series: housing consumption $(HC_t)$ and non-housing consumption $(NHC_t)$ .
+In literature, a basic model set-up with housing considers two types of consumption goods; one is housing services, and another is the other consumption goods.
+However, there is no existing paper looking into cross-country observations from housing service expenditure data, which motivates this paper to collect the disaggregated consumption data across countries.
 This paper defines housing consumption as expenditure on housing service and housing-related utilities.
 In the view of the national account, housing consumption is the item of final consumption expenditure on housing, water, electricity, gas, and other fuels, which is included in the item of expenditure on services.
-Non-housing consumption is defined as the rest of consumption, which is the sum of durable consumption and non-durable and service consumption, other than housing consumption.8 Unfortunately, the sample size shrinks to cover only four countries due to the extremely limited data availability at the quarterly frequency (Canada, New Zealand, South Korea, and the United States).
+Non-housing consumption is defined as the rest of consumption, which is the sum of durable consumption and non-durable and service consumption, other than housing consumption.
+Unfortunately, the sample size shrinks to cover only four countries due to the extremely limited data availability in quarterly frequency (Canada, New Zealand, South Korea, and the United States).
 Therefore, this paper also takes annual frequency data into account in order to observe a cross-country relationship and business cycles with more sample countries.
-In annual data, there are ten countries available - six rich countries and three emerging countries: Australia, Canada, Denmark, Finland, France, and the United States (rich countries); and New Zealand, South Korea, and South Africa (emerging countries).9 All series are transformed to per capita variables, deflated by the GDP deflator and detrended using the first-differencing filter.
-Additionally, we generate an annual house price index by taking an average of the quarterly house price index for each country, whose cyclical component is also extracted through a first-differencing filter.
+In annual data, there are ten countries available - six rich countries and three emerging countries; Australia, Canada, Denmark, Finland, France, and the United States (rich countries); New Zealand, South Korea, and South Africa (emerging countries).
+All series are transformed to per capita variables, deflated by GDP deflator, and detrended using the first-differencing filter.
+Also, we generate an annual house price index by taking an average of the quarterly house price index for each country, whose cyclical component is also extracted through a first-differencing filter.